-by Praveen Bhadada, Managing Partner, Zinnov; Rajat Kohli, Partner, Zinnov; Priya Bhalla, Consultant II, Zinnov
+by Praveen Bhadada, Managing Partner, Zinnov; Rajat Kohli, Partner, Zinnov; Priya Bhalla, Consultant, Zinnov

 Conversing with a bot which was once derided as a fantasy, became reality when Facebook announced the launch of a developer-friendly platform to build chatbots on Facebook Messenger, back in 2016.
 Conversational AI refers to voice-based assistants or chatbots used for automating communication with machines.
 Powered by Machine Learning capabilities, these self-learning bots have replaced the traditional ways of human-machine interaction with human-like dialogues, transforming user experiences by making them simpler and personalized.
 Food ordering, voice-activated drive-throughs, in-car voice controls, IVR bots, etc. – conversational AI has touched every aspect of human life today.

 Another thing that has impacted humans across the globe is the ongoing pandemic, COVID-19.
 Its impact has been felt across organizations, irrespective of sectors.
 But COVID-19 is proving to be an accelerator for Conversational AI adoption.

 Here’s a look at some Conversational AI use cases where the technology has made it easier to combat the effects of COVID-19: